The Ultimate California Coast Road Trip from San Francisco to Santa Barbara

 girl in a leather jacket driving a yellow buggy car in the front of the golden gate bridge

 If you’re flying into San Francisco (SFO) and don’t plan on heading to the city, your best bet is to pick up a rental car from the airport.
-I prefer to rent from Enterprise for their customer service, car availability, and competitive pricing.
-I also like to use QEEQ to compare different rental companies and ensure I’m getting the best price.
+I prefer to use Discover Cars to compare different rental companies and ensure I’m getting the best price.

 Start your San Francisco to Santa Barbara drive down the coast, making it a priority to stop in Monterey, Carmel, and Big Sur.
 While all three places are geographically similar, they all feel worlds different.
 Monterey feels like a laidback, beach town.
 While Carmel feels fancier, exuding European vibes.
 And vastly different from both Monterey and Carmel is Big Sur, a stretch of rugged, coastal land between Carmel and San Simeon.